threefoldtech/grid_deployment/docker-compose/readme.md

 Each folder contains the required deployment files for it's net, work in the folder that has the name of the network you want to deploy on.

 What does each file do:
-- `.env` - contains environment variables maintaned by Threefold Tech
+- `.env` - contains environment variables maintaned by Threefold Tech, these are mostly service versions.
+Which can also be [found in this repo](https://github.com/threefoldtech/home/tree/master/wiki/products/v3)
 - `.gitignore` - has a list of files to ignore once the repo has been cloned.
 This has the purpose to not have uncommited changes to files when working in this repo
 - `.secrets.env-examples` - is where you have to add all your unique environment variables, after you copied it to `.secrets.env`
 - `Caddyfile-example` - contains a full working Caddy config.
 It is copied by the `install_grid_bknd.sh` script to `Caddyfile`.
 If you don't use this script, copy the file yourself